So what is M43 travel photography? Well, it’s travel photography using the light and compact micro four-thirds camera system.

 Many of my best photos taken of people during travel have been where I’ve tightly framed my subject’s face.
 This is achieved by either creeping near the subject or using a zoom lens.

 Take Candid & Natural Photography

-Take pictures of people going about their normal daily life, when they are at home, their workplace, or strolling the streets.
+Please take pictures of people going about their everyday daily life, when they are at home, their workplace, or strolling the streets.